-Storytelling and organizing with more of the congregation.
+How to practice storytelling and organizing with the whole congregation.

 Jesus Raises Lazarus.
 Jesus MAFA, 1973, Cameroon.
 Vanderbilt Divinity School Library